Gastroenterology Fellowship at NewYork Presbyterian Hospital-Columbia

 Second and Third Years

 The second and third years of the training program are, to a large degree, tailored to fit the interest of the individual fellow.
-The years are structured to yield the greatest benefit in clinical education, clinical investigation, or basic science.
-A mandatory minimum seven months, to be distrubuted over the two years, will be spent in rotations such as GI consult service at the Allen Hospital, Transplant Hepatology, or Nutrition Service.
-Other clinical electives such as Motility, Inflammatory Bowel Disease, Biliary/Advanced Endoscopy, Barrett's/EUS, Small bowel disease/Celiac Disease Center, and GI genetics are also available.
+There are three tracks to pursue the individual fellow’s goals; basic science track, clinical-investigation/Masters track, and a clinical track.
+A mandatory minimum seven months, to be distrubuted over the two years, will be spent in rotations such as GI consult service at the Allen Hospital, Transplant Hepatology, and Nutrition Service.
+Other clinical electives such as Motility, Inflammatory Bowel Disease, Biliary/Advanced Endoscopy, Barrett's/EUS, Small bowel disease/Celiac Disease Center, GI genetics, and Bariatric are also available.
 The requirements can be adjusted to facilitate long blocks of time devoted to basic science research for fellows with goals of becoming physician scientists.
-Other fellows apply to the Patient Oriented Research Program at the Columbia Mailman School of Public Health and obtain a M.Sc during their fellowship training.
+Those fellows in the clinical-investigation track apply to the Patient Oriented Research Program at the Columbia Mailman School of Public Health and obtain a M.Sc during their fellowship training.

 The Division has been awarded an NIH T32 grant.
 The aim of this program is to promote the development of promising physician scientists (M.D. and M.D., Ph, D.) postdoctoral fellows or clinical investigators as independent investigators and future university faculty members in the area of digestive and liver diseases.